Oeneus: Mythology

 Oeneus slew his son Toxeus by his own hand because he leaped over the ditch.
+In Book VI of the Iliad, Oeneus once hosted the hero Bellerophon, as described by his grandson Diomedes.

 Divine visit

-When Dionysus had come as a guest to Oineus he fell in love with Althaea and the king realizing this, he voluntarily left the city and pretended to be performing sacred rites.
+When Dionysus had come as a guest to Oeneus he fell in love with Althaea and the king realizing this, he voluntarily left the city and pretended to be performing sacred rites.
 But Dionysus lay with Althaea, who became mother of Dejanira.
-To Oineus, because of his generous hospitality, he gave the vine as a gift, and showed him how to plant it, and decreed that its fruit should be called oinos from the name of his host.
+To Oeneus, because of his generous hospitality, he gave the vine as a gift, and showed him how to plant it, and decreed that its fruit should be called oinos from the name of his host.
+In another tale, his goatherd Staphylus discovered some grapes, and after Oeneus tasted their juice, named the wine after himself and the grape after Staphylus, or he offered the wine to Dionysus and he honoured the two men by giving their names to the fruit and the juice.

 Calydonian boar hunt

-Since Oineus had made sacrifices yearly to all the gods during the harvest ceremonies, but had omitted to honor Artemis, in anger she sent a boar of immense size to lay waste the district of Calydon.
+Since Oeneus had made sacrifices yearly to all the gods during the harvest ceremonies, but had omitted to honor Artemis, in anger she sent a boar of immense size to lay waste the district of Calydon.
 He sent out his son Meleager who promised that he would go with chosen leaders to attack the Calydonian boar.
 So began the Calydonian boar hunt during which the boar was killed by Atalanta and Meleager.
 However, an argument began as to who should take the boar's skin as a prize: Meleager gave it to Atalanta, but two of his maternal uncles, sons of Thestius, wanted the trophy for themselves, claiming that it belonged to them by the right of birth if Meleager did not want it.
 Meleager, in rage, killed them, which resulted in a war between the Calydonians and the Curetes, in which all of Oeneus' sons, including Meleager, fell.